kovrichard/prompt-stack/README.md

 ## How to use the repo?

 The repository contains a backend and a frontend.
-No config file must be changed, you only have to generate code, text, or images.
+No config file must be changed.
+You only have to generate code, text, or images.
 Each file has a correspondent `.prompt` file next to it.
 For example, to generate the implementation of `app.ts`, you have to look for the steps in `app.ts.prompt`.
-The `.prompt` file will contain a prompt (or multiple prompts) and an explanation about what to do with the it.
+The `.prompt` file will contain a prompt (or multiple prompts) and an explanation about what to do with it.
 It will explain what tool you should put the prompt into, and what to do with the result you received.

 Here is an example `.prompt` file for `app.ts`:

 ```
 Tool to use: GitHub Copilot
 Task: Copy the content of Prompt into app.ts, then press Enter twice.
 When you receive a completion,
       press Tab to accept it.
-If you don't receive completions anymore, the this task is finished.
+If you don't receive completions anymore, then this task is finished.
       Copy everything between the two --- marks.
 Prompt:
 ---